bfontaine/firapria/README.rst

     from firapria.pollution import PollutionFetcher
     indices = PollutionFetcher().indices()

 It returns three integers, for yesterday’s, today’s and tomorrow’s indices.
+It might return only two integers sometimes, it’s when no prevision is available for tomorrow’s indice.

 The library also include a CLI executable of the same name.
 Run it with ``-h`` to see its available options.